Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRtree.rst

 Specifying array order
 ^^^^^^^^^^^^^^^^^^^^^^

-As described in the :ref:`tree-process` section, ``cctk CRISPRtree`` adds arrays to a growing tree one by one in a deterministic way such that a given array order will allways result in the same tree if the same parsimony weights are used.
-It is therefore possible to recreate the same tree in multiple executions of the ``cctk CRISPRtree`` program by specifying the order in which to add arrays.
+As described in the :ref:`tree-process` section, ``cctk crisprtree`` adds arrays to a growing tree one by one in a deterministic way such that a given array order will allways result in the same tree if the same parsimony weights are used.
+It is therefore possible to recreate the same tree in multiple executions of the ``cctk crisprtree`` program by specifying the order in which to add arrays.
 This can be done by using the ``-x`` flag and providing the desired array order at the end of the command.
 The ordered arrays do not need to immediately follow the ``-x`` flag as this flag simply activates the fixed order running mode.

 **N.B.** Fixing array order using ``-x`` overrides the ``-r`` setting.
 If you specify a number of replicates using ``-r`` this will be ignored and only a single tree will be made.